ckormanyos/e_float-2021/README.md

 [Boost.Multiprecision](https://www.boost.org/doc/libs/1_80_0/libs/multiprecision/doc/html/index.html).
 After the publication of the e_float paper in
 [ACM TOMS (37) 4, February 2011](https://doi.acm.org/10.1145/1916461.1916469),
-the code was fundamentally evaluated regarding how it wrapped and implemented certain big number backends.
+the code was evaluated regarding how it wrapped and implemented certain big number backends.

-This idea was adopted for the partial early design of `cpp_dec_float` in Boost.Multiprecision.
-As Boost.Multiprecision progressed, the original rudimentary frontend/backend concept from e_float was entirely re-implemented.
+This idea for wrapping big number backends was adopted for the partial early design of `cpp_dec_float` in Boost.Multiprecision.
+As Boost.Multiprecision progressed, the original rudimentary frontend/backend concept from `e_float` was entirely re-implemented.
 Boost.Multiprecision was subsequently improved, corrected and vastly extended and evolved into today's header-only template design having its own novel, much more flexible, strong and robust frontend/backend concept.